Energy therapies enable a client's subconscious mind to guide treatment.

-In the video Dr. Nelson demonstrates how universal knowledge can enable clients to track down trapped emotions, identify their source in their life, and release their stressful impacts.
+In the video Dr. Nelson demonstrates how universal knowledge can enable clients to track down the early memories with trapped emotions causing current difficulties, and then release them?

 Dr. Nelson holds a chart, a page he calls The Emotion Code, that lists about 60 emotions.
 The chart is divide into two columns; there are six rows per column; and within each of the resulting 12 boxes is a list of five emotions.

 Even though the woman has not read the chart, her subconscious is assumed to have the ability to tune into universal knowledge which in this case means knowledge of what is on the chart.